African divination: The Democratic Republic of Congo

-The Yaka

 The Yaka people contain individuals who divine.
 Yaka divination, which is mediumistic, originated in the ngoombu cult.

 A. Almquist studied the Pagibeti, R. Devisch studied the Yaka, while the country was known as Zaire (pre-August 1992).

-South

 Angola

 The diviner is known as kimbanda, of nganga (the latter amongst the Kongo peoples).
 In northeast Angola and neighboring regions of Zambia and the Democratic Republic of the Congo, some diviners practice basket divination.

+Southern Africa

 Botswana

 Tswapong know and see seriti as significant to their understanding.
 They might use lots to divinate, which are known collectively, being of a variety of forms, ditaolo.
 Of the family of objects which a Tswapong might use, one of these members are bones:

 Mozambique

 Diviners of Mozambique use divining apparatus known as tinholo, which are collections of various divination items.
 Examples of items that can be used in a tinholo set include "male and female items, bones or other parts of wild and domestic animals..."
 Each item in a tinholo set has a counterpart, which represents a need for balance.